chriszackpinto/chriszackpinto.github.io/README.md

 # chriszackpinto.github.io

-Portfolio page with CSS and a bit a Javascript!
+Portfolio page with CSS and a bit a Vanilla Javascript!

+Started off with only CSS, added Vanilla JS for a bit of show.
+Initially used an event listener on scroll, but down the line switched to IntersectionObserver for efficiency.

 <img src="https://user-images.githubusercontent.com/81745636/118314839-51b83e80-b512-11eb-848f-a0445f4ae96f.png" width="375">